 In order to finance future operations and development efforts, the Company may raise funds through the issue of common shares or the issue of securities convertible into common shares.
 The Company cannot predict the size of future issues of common shares or the issue of securities convertible into common shares or the effect, if any, that future issues and sales of the Company's common shares will have on the market price of its common shares.
-Any transaction involving the issue of shares, or securities convertible into shares, could result in dilution, possibly substantial, to present and prospective holders of shares.
+Any transaction involving the issue of shares, or securities convertible into shares.